-As the year draws to a close we are going to ask you to click on these links and to look through our 2017 Lost Dogs Albums one more time.
+As the year draws to a close we are going to ask you to click on this link to look through our 2019 Lost Dogs listings one more time.

-Although we have had an incredibly successful year (over 2800 reunions so far) we have many dogs that we are still searching for.
+We have had a very successful year (over 2500 reunions so far) but we have many dogs that we are still searching for.

 Where are they?
 In this blog post we’ll take a wild stab at our best guess (based on what we have learned over the last seven years).